segs-slam/segs-slam.github.io/README.md

-# PRGS-SLAM: Progressive Refined  3D Gaussian Splatting for Simultaneous Localization and Photorealistic Mapping
+# PRGS-SLAM: Progressive Refined  3D Gaussian Splatting for for Monocular, Stereo, and RGB-D SLAM

-Paper website for the [PRGS-SLAM](https://prgs-slam.github.io/).
+This is the repository that contains source code for the [PRGS-SLAM website](https://prgs-slam.github.io/).

 # Website License